swcarpentry/python-novice-inflammation/01-numpy.md

 > to make a shortcut like so: `import numpy as np`.
 > If you ever see Python code online using a NumPy function with `np`
 > (for example, `np.loadtxt(...)`), it's because they've used this shortcut.
+>
+> You can also import numpy twice by using both `import numpy as np` and
+> `import numpy`.
+When using both, you will be able to call NumPy functions
+> using both `numpy` and `np`.
+This can be especially helpful if you borrow
+> someone else's code and they have used a different convention than you have.

 > ## Check your understanding {.challenge}
 >